My finances, my projects, my life

 Selling your house is also an option to consider if you need to cover the cost of a retirement home.
 This obviously requires that you be a homeowner, and your assets will take a substantial hit.
 This choice is never an easy one.
 However, it can be justified if you will not be using your home once you have moved into a retirement home.
 Selling it enables you to afford accommodation better suited to your needs that would otherwise be out of your price range.

-You can apply to the Luxembourg National Solidarity Fund (Fonds National de Solidarité – FNS), who can, subject to conditions, take on part of the accommodation costs.
+You can apply to the Luxembourg National Solidarity Fund (Fonds National de Solidarité – FNS), who can, subject to conditions, contribute to the costs of the services provided by accommodation facilities for elderly people and by approved integrated homes

 A little extra help

-As not everyone can necessarily cover these monthly accommodation and catering costs, you can apply to the Luxembourg National Solidarity Fund (Fonds National de Solidarité – FNS) who can, subject to conditions, take on part of the accommodation costs.
+As not everyone can necessarily cover these monthly accommodation and catering costs, you can apply to the Luxembourg National Solidarity Fund (Fonds National de Solidarité – FNS) who can, subject to conditions, contribute to the costs of the services provided by accommodation facilities for elderly people and by approved integrated homes.

-A “geriatric care” allowance can be granted to people admitted for an indefinite period to an institution that provides day and night care and whose financial resources are insufficient to pay accommodation costs.
+A Supplement for seniors” (COMPA) has replaced the “geriatric care” allowance as of 1 January 2026.
+It is granted to people admitted to an institution that provides day and night care and whose financial resources are insufficient to pay accommodation costs.
 NB: this aid can only be granted to approved establishments located in Luxembourg.
 Make sure to inform yourself about the Public Register beforehand.

 Dependent persons, i.e. those who need support with the essential acts of life (eating, dressing, washing, etc.), can, subject to conditions, benefit from social security cover for the costs of support and care.
 This assistance may take the form of benefits in kind or in cash.
 To qualify for care insurance benefits, the elderly person must need help for at least three and a half hours per week for more than six months.
 For more information, visit the National Health Fund (Caisse nationale de santé) website.